MarcDiethelm/xtc/Documentation.md

 xtc allows you to automate the generation of sprite sheets and their associated styles.
 This functionality depends on the powerful [Glue](https://github.com/jorgebastida/glue) command line tool written in Python.
 Because of that sprites building is not enabled by default.
-To enable it you need to [install Glue on your system](#optional-sprites) first and set the pref like this: `enableSpritesBuilding: true`
+To enable it you need to [install Glue on your system](#optional-sprites) first and set a pref in the config like this: `enableSpritesBuilding: true`

 The standard location for your sprites is in `frontend/base/css/sprites`.
-[Todo: If you have sprites that are unique to a module you can put them in a `sprites` folder inside the module.]
+If you have sprites that are unique to a module you can put them in a `sprites` folder inside the module.

 xtc uses [grunt-glue-nu](https://github.com/MarcDiethelm/grunt-glue-nu) to execute and enhance Glue.
 If you edit the Gruntfile.js you have almost total freedom to build your sprite bundles exactly as you want them.